snowplow-archive/snowplow.github.com/_posts/2014-0x-xx-iglu-schema-repository-released.md

 We called this format a [self-describing JSON] [self-describing-jsons-post].
 The `iglu:` entry is what we started calling a schema key, consisting of the following parts:

 << IMAGE >>

+We explained the origins of SchemaVer, our schema versioning system, in our blog post [Introducing SchemaVer for semantic versioning of schemas] [schemaver-post].

 <div class="html">
 <h3><a name="a-repo">2.2 A schema repository</a></h3>